autistic toothbrush

 Choosing An Autistic Toothbrush: Which One Is Best For Your Child?

 Dental care can be a huge issue for Autistic children and adults alike.
-The sensory displeasure that comes with a mouth full of toothpaste or the uncomfortable sensation of bristles on gums is too much for many, which can cause issues with oral hygiene and tooth decay.
+The sensory displeasure that comes with a mouth full of toothpaste or the uncomfortable sensation of brushing on gums is too much for many.
+As a result, poor dental habits result in bad oral hygiene and tooth decay.

 But there’s another option – A dedicated autistic toothbrush.
-But what is it exactly, and how does it work?
+But what is it exactly, and how do they encourage independent brushing?
 Let’s take a look in more detail.

 What Is an Autistic Toothbrush?